-Emu School of Nursing used the Assessment Technologies Institute (AIT) achievement tests at the completion of various courses throughout the nursing program to assess student mastery of specific content.
+The Assessment Technologies Institute (AIT) achievement tests are administered upon completion of most didactic courses throughout the nursing program to assess mastery of specific content.
 In addition, group data is utilized for program assessment, evaluation, and improvement.
-Prior to graduation, senior nursing students take a prediagnostic NCLEX-RN test which provides students with an opportunity to assist in determining their readiness for the actual NCLEX-RN examination.
+Prior to graduation, senior nursing students take a pre-diagnostic National Council of State Boards of Nursing Licensing Examination (NCLEX-RN) which provides students with an opportunity to assist in determining their readiness for the actual NCLEX-RN examination.